Marcel D'Agneau

 Bloomsbury Crowd; Mrs Harris; Savoy Page Boy;

-Waiter; Lestrade's Men; Constable Ingleby; Constable
+Waiter; Lestrade's Men; Constable Ingleby;

-Croker; Police Doctor; Club Members; St James's Park
+Constable Croker; Police Doctor; Club Members; St

-Strollers; Playgoers; Trumpeter; Brigade of Guards;
+James's Park Strollers; Playgoers; Trumpeter;

-Sedan Bearers; Equerries; Lady-in-waiting
+Brigade of Guards; Sedan Bearers; Equerries;

 (Mrs Watson's Aunt; Duchess of Albemarle;